College Housing – Drug Screening Assessment Policy

 St. Clair County Community College Housing maintains a healthy and safe living environment for its residents.
 As part of this commitment, the college has established a substance free living area for all of its residents.
 The Student Code of Conduct has been established to ensure healthy and safe living for all students living on campus in College Housing.
 For any College Housing student who violates the Student Code of Conduct, there is a process as follows for addressing these infractions:

-Coaching Conversation – low level infractions
+Coaching Conversation – low level infractions and verbal discussion

-Strike 1 – A second infraction leading to the initial phase intervention
+Strike 1 – a second infraction leading to the initial phase intervention

-Strike 2 – A third infraction leading to more intensive intervention
+Strike 2 – a third infraction leading to more intensive intervention

-Strike 3 – A fourth infraction leading to dismissal
+Strike 3 – a fourth infraction leading to dismissal

 (See Exhibit A – Housing: Student Code of Conduct Violation Procedure)

-- If there is ‘reasonable cause’ to suspect drug usage while in College Housing, then any Housing Committee member may interview the student to discuss the reported concern(s).
+- If there is ‘reasonable cause’ to suspect drug usage while in College Housing, any Housing Committee member may interview the student to discuss the reported concern(s).

-Updated July 2020 by dpg
+Updated April 2022 by dpg